polyphony-chat/.github/SPECIFICATION.md

 #### 1.1.1.
 Initial authentication

+TODO add section
-During the initial authentication (registration) process, a client must provide at least one `KeyPackage`, in addition to the required registration information.
+During the initial authentication (registration) process, a client must provide at least one `KeyPackage`, as well as one "last resort" `KeyPackage` (see ...) in addition to the required registration information.

 The identity key inside the `LeafNode` of this `KeyPackage` is signed using the home servers' private key, so that home servers act as a certificate authority for their users' keys.